Mixiaomi/leakcanary/README.md

 # LeakCanary

 A memory leak detection library for Android and Java.
+HAHA

 *“A small leak will sink a great ship.”* - Benjamin Franklin